el-davo/msc-data-analytics-kafka/readme.txt

 docker-compose up

-This will create a 3 node kafka cluster and 1 zookeeper instance
+This will create a 3 node kafka cluster and 1 zookeeper instance.
+You can see this running using a tool called "kafka tool" downloaded from - http://www.kafkatool.com/

 To create a new topic run the command